 Beyond threads and replies, ForumEngine also includes a badge system and live notifications.
 As users scroll through topics, new topics autoload to keep the conversation flowing.

-10. QAEngine by EngineThemes
+22. QAEngine by EngineThemes

+QAEngine is a highly robust theme for creating a Q&A site like Yahoo Answers.
+This beautifully designed theme lets users ask and answers questions, vote on replies, and collect badges for participation.
 As a community theme, QAEngine excels by making it easy and intuitive to find and answer questions.
 Give expert users special privileges, such as question editing and voting to further encourage engagement.

 If you’re looking for an easy way to monetize your site, QAEngine lets you charge users to push their question to the top of the list and integrates with major payment processors like PayPal and Stripe.